quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/1B001---Proofs---Jay-Cumming/1pjc_part02_Bonus_Examples.md

 ??x
 A proof by exhaustion involves checking every single possibility to ensure that a statement holds true.
 For instance, proving a theorem about divisibility might require verifying the condition for all possible cases (e.g., prime and composite numbers).

-Here’s an example: To prove that a function \(f(x)\) is continuous everywhere, you would check both when it is continuous and not continuous, ensuring no gaps are missed.
+Here’s an example: To prove that a function $f(x)$ is continuous everywhere, you would check both when it is continuous and not continuous, ensuring no gaps are missed.
 ```java
 public class ProofByExhaustion {
     public boolean isContinuous(int n) {